kjosib/sophie/docs/mechanics.rst

 This is another data-flow problem.
 Start by associating all the non-local data dependencies, then flow these through that partial call-graph consisting of calls to non-global functions.

-(We found a different partial call graph earlier, in ``AliasChecker``, but it was only looking for circular definitions.)

 Finally, add the local variable dependencies specifically if they are mentioned.
 (This is because a function ``(a,b)->b`` does not depend on the type of ``a``.)